dat-ecosystem-archive/old-website/COPY.md

 Dat is an open source, decentralized data-sharing tool for versioning and syncing data.
 Inspired by the best parts of Git and BitTorrent, Dat shares data through a free, redundant network that assures the integrity and openness of data.

 Dat is an open source, decentralized data-sharing tool for versioning and syncing data.
 It can guarantee dataset integrity over time, using cryptographic fingerprinting.
-Inspired frombythe best parts of Git and BitTorrent, Dat shares data through a free, redundant network that assures the integrity and openness of data.
+Inspired by the best parts of Git and BitTorrent, Dat shares data through a free, redundant network that assures the integrity and openness of data.
 Dat includes a desktop application, command line tool, and client libraries in various languages, including Python and R.

 # PublicBits